LoopKit/loopdocs/docs/browser/intro-summary.md

     * Six <code>Secrets</code> must be added to your fork of LoopWorkspace
     * These <code>Secrets</code> work for any branch in your fork (`main` or `dev`, for example)
     * These <code>Secrets</code> can be added to [Other Apps](other-apps.md) configured with the same <code>*GitHub* Browser Build</code> method
-    * For those who feel confident using *GitHub*, there are optional instructions to configure a free organizational account (for your personal use) that allows you to enter the <code>Secrets</code> only once, see [Use a *GitHub* Organization Account](other-apps.md#use-a-github-organization-account), and have them available for every repository in that organization account
+    * For those who feel confident using *GitHub*, there are optional instructions to configure a free organizational account (for your personal use) that allows you to enter the <code>Secrets</code> only once, see [Use a *GitHub* Organization Account](other-apps.md#use-a-github-organization-account){: target="_blank" }, and have them available for every repository in that organization account
 * API `Key`:`Application Programming Interface Key`
     * You obtain and save this key from the *Apple Developer* website
     * Doing this provides 3 of your <code>Secrets</code>